alexspiter/go-docker-compose/README.md

 # go-docker-compose
-Advanced Docker Compose template for Go projects.
+A sample of optimized docker-compose template for local development.

 Read [an article] in our blog for more details.